kalikaneko/leap_mail/docs/hacking.rst

 although you need to login with the remote server at least once before being able to use it.

-Testing the service with twistd
+Running the service with twistd
 ===============================

 In order to run the mail service (currently, the imap server only), you will